 They also consider principal adverse impacts (PAIs) on sustainability indicators.
-The mandatory indicators from Annex 1 of Regulation (EU) 2019/2088 are used for this purpose.
+The mandatory indicators from Annex 1 to Regulation (EU) 2019/2088 are used for this purpose.
 Any relevant information in this respect shall be disclosed in the annual report.

-The reference values listed in the table under 2.2.9 are not for investments under this approach.
-However, the asset manager selects from the investment universe the securities that fulfil the requirements.
+The reference values listed in the table under 2.2.3 are not for investments under this approach.
+However, the Portfolio Manager selects from the investment universe the securities that fulfil the requirements.